 Well, here we are.
 You've arrived at this page by either accident or design--maybe someone sent you this link, maybe you found it somewhere in the wilds of the internet, maybe I've even sent it to you.
-However you got here, you're here now, so let me tell you a story.
+However you got it, here you are, so let me tell you a story.

 First, however, I'll need three things from you: two words, and six dollars.

-In return you'll receive a hand-typed story, three to five sentences long--a peek into another world--built around your two words.
+In return you'll receive a hand-typed story, three to five sentences long.
+A peek into a world built around your two words.
 A real thing, on real paper, sent through physical space from wherever I'm living, to wherever you're living.
 You'll receive something created just for you.
 A single unique thing that is yours and yours alone.

 Why six dollars?
 It feels right.
 For six-dollars you choose two words, send them out into the ether and wait.
 For the price of a drink you'll never remember, or a magazine that you'll eventually throw away, you're giving yourself the gift of anticipation, the gift of an artifact.

 Why two words?
 I've found that a two word prompt goes a long way; sometimes dictating tone, sometimes mood, but always a varied sense of inspiration.
 Two words: Key, clearing.
 Rifle, parakeet.
 Waffle, sparrow.
 Two words contain multitudes.